Mazzz-zzz/Meta-Glasses-Sticker-Segment/README.md

 - [ ] Caching for repeated segmentation requests
 - [ ] Performance profiling and optimization
 - [ ] Support for iPad layout
+- [ ] Background processing for sticker generation

 ## API Reference